CohenArthur/rust-gistre-workshop/1_slices_modules_and_objects/live_coding/README.md

 ### Encapsulation

-Just like every other object oriented programming languages, keeping fields public is consideree bad practice.
-One of the reasons for this is that, if you decide to change the inner workings of your libraray, your users would also be affected and need to change their programs.
+Just like every other object oriented programming languages, keeping fields public is considered bad practice.
+One of the reasons for this is that, if you decide to change the inner workings of your library, your users would also be affected and need to change their programs.
 If you, however, choose to keep to a specific public API, you are free to change the fields of objects as you want.
 Let's remove all the public fields from our accessors.